How To Tell If Someone Is Using Meth

-When someone you love is addicted to anything, it can be hard to know what the best course of action is to take, especially when that addiction is to a substance as dangerous as crystal meth.
 As a stimulant, crystal meth induces intense happiness and euphoria as well as increased energy and motivation.
-It is so dangerous because of how addictive it can be, and the long-term use of crystal meth can lead to irreversible and lifelong changes to the brain.
-Knowing the signs of meth use may enable you to ask them if they are ok and can open the door to your loved one getting help.
+It is so dangerous because of how addictive it can be.
+The long-term use of crystal meth can lead to irreversible and lifelong changes to the brain.

 Know The Signs of Meth Use

-The signs of crystal meth addiction manifest themselves both physically and behaviorally which can make it easier to determine whether or not someone is abusing this specific drug.
-Most of us can identify some symptoms due to the way that the media (mostly crime shows or documentaries) portrays crystal meth addiction, however seeing it in person and having to admit that someone you know and love is struggling with a crystal meth addiction is an entirely different story.
+The signs of crystal meth addiction manifest both physically and behaviorally.
+This can make it easier to determine whether someone is abusing this specific drug.
+Most of us can identify some symptoms due to the way that the media (crime shows or documentaries) portrays crystal meth addiction.
+Seeing it in person and having to admit that someone you know and love is struggling with a crystal meth addiction is an entirely different story.
 Being able to pinpoint these symptoms and being aware of what both addiction and overdose look like can save your loved one’s life.

 Physical Signs of Methamphetamine Use